A motherboard is simply a skeleton or channel of communication that holds all the pieces of a PC together.

-In other words, whether you were to use a stock Intel Core i7-11700K on a premium Z590 motherboard or a budget H570 motherboard, the performance that you get from the CPU will not differ.
+In other words, whether you use a stock Intel Core i7-11700K on a premium Z590 motherboard or a budget H570 motherboard, the performance you get from the CPU will be similar.

-However, indirectly speaking, a motherboard can have a great influence over your overall gaming rig.
+However, a motherboard can indirectly influence your overall gaming rig.

-The things that you can install, the expandibility and the overclocking capability are some of the important functions that are determined by your choice of motherboard.
+The things you can install, the expandability, and the overclocking capability are some of the essential functions determined by your motherboard choice.

-In the following text we will talk about how a motherboard can matter for a gaming PC.
+The following text will discuss how a motherboard can matter for a gaming PC.

 1. A Motherboard Chipset Determines the Amount of PCIe Lanes it Would Have

-One of the prime function that distinguishes a budget motherboard chipset from a premium motherboard chipset is the amount of PCIe lanes that it can offer.
+One of the prime functions distinguishing a budget motherboard chipset from a premium one is the amount of PCIe lanes it can offer.

-The higher the PCIe lanes your PC has, the more expandability in the form of PCIe slots, SATA slots or M.2 slots your motherboard would offer.
+The higher the PCIe lanes your PC has, the more expandability in PCIe slots, SATA slots, or M.2 slots your motherboard would offer.

-In addition to the CPU PCIe lanes, the motherboard chipset also offer PCIe lanes of their own.
+In addition to the CPU PCIe lanes, the motherboard chipset also offers PCIe lanes of its own.
 The following table shows the amount of PCIe lanes different Chipsets offer.